 A lack of self-reflection can result in both inner and external conflict.
 If we don’t know ourselves and are unable to accept ourselves, we may not have the ability to achieve core change.
 How will we know where to start?
 How will we understand which areas needs healing the most?
 When we spend too much time living an inauthentic life, trying to fit in versus embracing our uniqueness, giving too much credit to others, or not motivating ourselves to make needed changes, we remain stuck.
 Our relationships can suffer, and our self-esteem becomes compromised.

 Do you know someone who battles with addiction and is in need of help?
 Do you find yourself reflecting on ways you can transform your own life into sobriety?
-If so, contact a treatment professional who can help you get the therapy needed to heal and create a life of wellness.
+If so, contact a treatment provider who can discuss with you available rehab options.